nationalarchives/design-system/src/components/checkboxes/index.md

 ## Single

-When there is only a single checkbox, it isn't rendered within a `<fieldset>`.
+When there is only a single checkbox, it isn’t rendered within a `<fieldset>`.

 The field label on a single checkbox is optional.